Silent Trains in Japan: Why Your Ringtone Is Noise

 Let it go to voicemail, text back, or step off at the next station

 If it's urgent, get off at the next stop, make the call on the platform, take the next train.
-Shinkansen has dedicated phone booths at the car ends for exactly this.
+Shinkansen has a vestibule area at the end of each car specifically for calls.
 Regular trains do not—there is no quiet corner.

 Ringtone instead of silent